2025 Dallas Open

 The 2025 Dallas Open was a men's tennis tournament to be played on indoor hardcourts.
-It was the 4th edition of the Dallas Open, and part of the ATP Tour 500 series on the 2025 ATP Tour (upgraded from ATP Tour 250 status in previous years).
-It took place at the Ford Center at The Star in the city of Frisco, United States, between February 3–9, 2025.
+It was the 4th edition of the Dallas Open, and part of the ATP Tour 500 series (upgraded from ATP Tour 250 status in previous years) on the 2025 ATP Tour, held February 3–9, 2025.
+It was held at the Ford Center at The Star in Frisco, Texas, a change from previous years due to additional seating required following the upgrade.